threatgrid/ctia/doc/migration.md

 ctia.migration.store.es.sighting.rollover.max_docs=100000000
 ```

-When a parameter is not specified for target store neither in it's ES configuration nor in the default migration ES configuration, the source parameters are reused.
+When a parameter is not specified for target store neither in its ES configuration nor in the default migration ES configuration, the source parameters are reused.

 Below is an example of simple migration properties to migrates `tool` and `sighting` stores into a new indices in the same cluster, preserving existing indices properties and adding a new index prefix.
 This is equivalent to the `identity` migration that we use to only modify mappings:
 ```